MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-bulk-install-client.md

 >[!Note]
 >If you update the policy setting in the Teams Admin Center, the new setting goes into effect within one minute.
 The user doesn't have to restart the app.

-## Impact to end user
+## End user experience:  Launching the new Teams

 After new Teams is deployed to your target computers, users will sign in as usual.
-For first use, the user must manually launch new Teams:
+For first use, the user can launch new Teams in one of two ways:

-1.</br>
-2.</br>
-3.
+I. Users can launch classic Teams, and then switch the toggle to go to new Teams.

+OR

+II.
+Users can directly launch new Teams:
+1. In Windows, click **Start** **> new Microsoft Teams**.
+2. Select "Yes" at the confirmation prompt screen.
+3. Once confirmed new Teams will launch, and will now be the default version.